Peppermint Brownie cake pops are always the hit of the holiday season for us!

 The second recipe is a quicker version using boxed cake mix and icing.
 It won’t taste exactly like our peppermint brownie cake pops, but I know not everyone loves baking from scratch! 🙂

-Before I share the recipes, I wanted to first share a few tips.
+Before I share the recipe, I wanted to first pass along a few tips.
 I want your cake popping experience to be the best possible, so here are a few tried and true tips from our kitchen to yours!

 - Use a kitchen scale to measure out your ingredients.
 It’s such a quick way to ensure you have the right amount.